Consensys/quorum/docs/Security/Framework/Overview.md

 ## Objectives
-The **objective** of this framework is to provide an in-depth reference to Quorum and Enterprise Decentralized Applications (eDApps) security best practices.
+The **objective** of this framework is to provide an in-depth reference to Quorum and Decentralized Applications (dApps) security best practices.

 The following outlines the *scope* of the framework:
 - Quorum architecture security
 - Quorum network security guidelines
-- Enterprise decentralized application (eDApps) security best practices
+- Decentralized application (dApps) security best practices

 ## References